 Hey, are you laughing already about this post?
 Well if you are then you’re obviously one of those people who know but, just cannot help it.
 If you’re not laughing- Oh Boy!
 I don’t think you’re a sadist, or that you cannot spot good humour.
 As a matter of fact, it’s simply not your cup of tea.
-Especially when it’s not coco powder or coffee and milk melting in a cup of hot water; you love the smell, love it when it’s creamy, with a lot of sweetener.
+Especially when it’s not coco powder or coffee and milk melting in a cup of hot or cold water; you love the smell, love it when it’s creamy, with a lot of sweetener.

 Enough of these shenanigans anyway.
 I doubt it would surprise you to know that an average Nigerian will have tea and bread for breakfast or dinner, at least 21,900 times in his lifetime, or so we’d think.
 That of course to some people, also includes the 15,000 times they’ve passed on Lipton and Top Tea and settled for Milo and Bournvita, or maybe even Nescafe.
 But everything is: “Tea.”